toopster/dsc-capstone-project/README.md

 ![Communication is a human right](images/communication-is-vital.png)

-### Types of communication
-There are various forms and stages of communication but, broadly speaking, communication can be split into two types:

-**Expressive Language –**

-Expressive language is the use of words to form sentences in order to communicate with other people.

-Difficulties in using expressive language to communicate can range from experiencing difficulties putting words in the right order to being unable to form words in a meaningful way that others can understand.

-When someone is unable to make use of expressive language, it can lead to frustration at not being able to express their needs and difficulty interacting with other people.

-**Receptive Language –**

-Receptive language is the understanding of expressive language.
-The use of receptive language is not dependent on being able to use expressive language.
-Some people may not be able to form words and sentences themselves, but are able to understand expressive language when it is used by others.

-This can range from being able to easily understand what others say, to being able to only understand key words and phrases, and then only when they are spoken clearly and slowly.
-Everyone is different; some people may be able to use both receptive and expressive language to different degrees, whilst others may be able to use one or neither.

 ### Communication techniques for people with learning disabilities

 Some people with learning disabilities have difficulties communicating with others when solely making use of expressive and receptive language.

 There are a variety of other techniques which have been developed to help support people for whom speech is difficult, for example: